murraysagal/MSStringifyMacros/README.md

-# NSUserDefaultsStringifyMacros
+# MSStringifyMacros

-NSUserDefaultsStringifyMacros provides a convenient shorthand alternative to the normally tedious and potentially error-prone standard approach to coding for NSUserDefaults.
+MSStringifyMacros provides a convenient shorthand alternative to the normally tedious and potentially error-prone standard approach to coding for NSUserDefaults.

 ---
 ## Benefits